 The FSA is an exam we perform to assess for deficits with knee mechanics, jumping, landing, side-to-side activities, acceleration, deceleration, and strength compared to the opposite side.
 The specific components of the test are below.

-The patient should be at least 22 weeks out from surgery and will be required to perform the following in order to perform the full assessment; hop forward and side-to-side, run with a quick stop and start, jump from raised surface, jump side-to-side for 2 minutes and perform a resisted single-leg squat repetitively for 3 minutes.
+The patient should be at least 22 weeks out from surgery and will be required to perform the following in order to perform the full assessment; hop forward and side-to-side, run with a quick stop and start, jump/land from a raised surface and single and double leg squats and lunge.

 The patient should wear shorts (knees showing and preferably not black) and a different-colored top with the shoes they wear for their particular sport if appropriate for use on gym flooring.

-The assessments are performed on Monday mornings and Wednesday afternoons.
+The assessments are performed on Monday mornings and Wednesday afternoons at our Chicago location.
+Assessment availability at our Westchester location will vary.